 The US Government has been increasingly concerned about the quantum threat to national security, and this mounting apprehension is evident in the growing cadence of warnings and publications in recent years.
-From the National Quantum Initiative (NQI) Act in December 2018 to the White House National Cybersecurity Strategy in March 2023, the urgency of addressing quantum security risks has intensified.
+From the National Quantum Initiative (NQI) Act in December 2018 to the latest National Cybersecurity Strategy Implementation Plan in July 2023, the urgency of addressing quantum security risks has intensified.

 A key data point showcasing this urgency is the surge in publications within a short timeframe.
-The number doubled from three between 2018 and early 2021, to six from 2021 to 2023.
+The number more than doubled from three between 2018 and early 2021, to seven from 2021 to 2023.
 Informed by both public and classified data, the US Government’s accelerated quantum directives and legislation address the emerging threat.

 Recent bipartisan efforts to fund quantum research and security highlight the seriousness of the situation.
 In a hyper-partisan era, politicians from both sides rallying behind quantum security initiatives underscores the need for swift, decisive action.
 This unusual consensus signals the US Government’s commitment to addressing potential quantum risks facing its citizens and businesses.

 The provided list of publications emphasizes the government’s focus on quantum security and serves as a call to action for the public and private sectors to confront the quantum threat.
 The US Government is raising awareness and taking active steps to develop strategies, standards, and technologies to counter these risks, making it clear that addressing the quantum threat is a priority that must not be overlooked.

 For more information on Qrypt and how to achieve post-quantum security, contact our sales team at email@example.com.